Student Academic Internship Program (SAIP)

 OCR enforces Federal laws that prohibit discrimination by health care and human service providers that receive funds from DHHS.
 Such laws include Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act, the Age Discrimination Act of 1975, the Community Service Assurance Provisions of the Hill-Burton Act, and the HIPAA Privacy Rule.

-2013 Summer Student Intern Opportunities - Volunteer and Paid Positions
+Student Internship Opportunities - Volunteer Positions

 Civil Rights Division

-The student intern will work under the general supervision of the Deputy Director for civil rights and the close guidance and direction of a senior analyst.
 The student will support the policy development, interpretation, and dissemination work of the Division through assistance in research and analysis of issues affecting vulnerable populations and the development of informational and technical materials for the public and OCR staff.
 Specific tasks may include legal research on questions arising from statutes administered by or affecting the Department; drafting of proposed opinions on individual investigations or other matters where formats and precedents have been established; review and analysis of state and Federal legislative proposals and of research and draft reports; and participation in the provision of technical assistance to investigators and other field office staff.
 The student will draft resource materials for staff and the public; develop briefing materials for OCR and department executive staff; and attend and summarize meetings on topics related to OCR's priority initiatives.
 The student may also assist senior staff with special projects associated with Presidential and Secretarial Initiatives and OCR's enforcement and outreach activities.

 PreGrant Office - Civil Rights Division